 Council Tax Levy

-Additional Council Tax Charge on unoccupied properties
+Additional Council Tax Charge on long term empty properties

 Moray Council Policy